-However, pursuant to the Termination Agreement, in the event that, on or prior to September 30, 2020, we enter into a definitive agreement providing for, or consummate, a Change of Control Transaction (as defined in the Termination Agreement), then we may be required to repay the Reverse Termination Fee (without interest) to Illumina in connection with the consummation of such Change of Control Transaction.
-If such Change of Control Transaction is not consummated by the two-year anniversary of the execution of the definitive agreement for such Change of Control Transaction, then we will not be required to repay the Reverse Termination Fee.
+However, pursuant to the Termination Agreement, in the event that, on or prior to September 30, 2020, we entered into a definitive agreement providing for, or consummated, a Change of Control Transaction (as defined in the Termination Agreement), then we may have been required to repay the Reverse Termination Fee (without interest) to Illumina in connection with the consummation of such Change of Control Transaction.
+No such definitive agreement was entered into nor was a Change of Control Transaction consummated as of September 30, 2020.
+The \$98.0 million in cash we received from Illumina for the reverse termination fee was recorded as a short-term liability as of September 30, 2020 and, on October 1, 2020, after the contingency clauses lapsed, it was subsequently recognized as a gain and will be reflected in the fourth quarter of 2020 as Other Income.

-In addition, up to the \$52.0 million of Continuation Advances paid to us are repayable without interest to Illumina if, within two years of March 31, 2020, we enter into a Change of Control Transaction or raise at least \$100 million in equity in a single transaction or debt financing (that may have multiple closings), with the amount repayable dependent on the amount raised by us.
+In addition, up to the \$52.0 million of Continuation Advances paid to us are repayable without interest to Illumina if, within two years of March 31, 2020, we enter into a Change of Control Transaction or raise at least \$100 million in a single equity or debt financing (that may have multiple closings), with the amount repayable dependent on the amount raised by us.